 The train went under Interstate 680.

-The train went over Interstate 80.
-Now the train will climb up and over the hills via American Canyon.
+The train went over Interstate 80 and would now climb up and over the hills via American Canyon.

 Views from the climb into American Canyon.
-Now we will descend the west slope of American Canyon.
+Now we would descend the west slope of American Canyon.

 Views as the train dropped into the very southern end of the Napa Valley.